uofm-capstone/fall2025_checkmate/Spring_2024_Sprints/Sprint 3/README.md

 * Making the student lists permenant on the website, so the TA'S do not need to upload a csv file.

 ## Sprint 3 accomplishments
 * Automated the github process, Added a main commits graph on the home page, added the functionality for the users to select the team's Name and sprint number to get the respective commits graph​, Added the commits graph to the respective team's respective sprint's page as well which derives its information from the main graph​.
+* Added flags to check if the TA did not uploaded a student and client csv it will show them a Attaction warning to upload the files to see the data.
+Also added a icon button for the teams page flags using javascript to get the dropdown menu for the button.

 ## Purav Patel Code branch
 * My code is in adding_flags, and I have not completed the code so I have not push it to main.